brodieG/r2c/README.md

 * `group_exec`: compute on disjoint groups in data (a.k.a. split-apply-combine).
 * `roll*_exec`: compute on (possibly) overlapping sequential windows in data.

-For example, to iterate the slope function by groups, we could use (character/factor group variables will be implemented in the future):
+For example, to iterate the slope function by groups, we could use:

     with(iris, group_exec(r2c_slope, list(Sepal.Width, Sepal.Length), Species))
     ##    setosa versicolor  virginica